-- 1. Preliminary Considerations When a complaint of bullying is reported, the Principal will assess whether immediate steps are required to protect the well-being of students and to prevent disruption to the learning environment. - 2.
-Obligation to Notify Parent/Guardian Miquon will notify the parent/guardian of any student who is an alleged target of bullying and the parent/guardian of any student who is alleged to have violated this policy. - Investigation The Principal will conduct an investigation of all reports of bullying.
+- 1. Preliminary Considerations When a complaint of bullying is reported, the Head of School or their designee will assess whether immediate steps are required to protect the well-being of students and to prevent disruption to the learning environment. - 2.
+Obligation to Notify Parent/Guardian Miquon will notify the parent/guardian of any student who is an alleged target of bullying and the parent/guardian of any student who is alleged to have violated this policy. - Investigation The Head of School or their designee will conduct an investigation of all reports of bullying.
 The investigation may include, but is not limited to, interviews, review of documents, electronic messages or photos, and any other steps deemed necessary under the individual circumstances. - 4.
-Resolution Following the investigation, the Principal will determine a) whether the allegation of bullying has been substantiated; b) the severity of the conduct; c) what, if any, remedial action is required; and d) how the remedial action will be implemented.
-The Principal will meet individually with the families to review the outcome of the investigation and corrective action, where it is determined to be appropriate. - 5.
-Final Determination In all circumstances, the decision of the Principal is the final determination. - 6.
-Follow Up The Principal will hold a conference with any victim of bullying two (2) weeks after the resolution conference and then again at four (4) weeks to ensure the bullying has stopped.
+Resolution Following the investigation, the Head of School or their designee will determine a) whether the allegation of bullying has been substantiated; b) the severity of the conduct; c) what, if any, remedial action is required; and d) how the remedial action will be implemented.
+The Head of School will meet individually with the families to review the outcome of the investigation and corrective action, where it is determined to be appropriate. - 5.
+Final Determination In all circumstances, the decision of the Head of School is the final determination. - 6.
+Follow Up The Head of School or their designee will hold a conference with any victim of bullying two (2) weeks after the resolution conference and then again at four (4) weeks to ensure the bullying has stopped.